European Union members should open talks with Bosnia on joining, the EU's executive branch says

-Bosnia-Herzegovina is among six nations from the region — alongside Albania, Serbia, Kosovo, Montenegro and North Macedonia — who are at different stages of the EU accession process following a period of wars and crises in the 1990s.
+Bosnia-Herzegovina is among six nations from the region — the others are Albania, Serbia, Kosovo, Montenegro and North Macedonia — who are at different stages of the EU accession process following a period of wars and crises in the 1990s.

 Their memberships have been stalled for years.
 But after Russia's war on Ukraine, EU officials are more keen on trying to lure them away from the Kremlin's influence.